 At various points, HUD has needed to revise CHAS data after public release to correct errors or improve usability.
 These changes have been logged on the CHAS Updates page, which also catalogs data releases and improvements to the web applications.
 Users should check Updates to insure that they are using the latest version of data.

 A full data dictionary is provided (see here: Data Documentation), but is targeted to advanced users of the CHAS data working with the raw data files.
 This section defines some terms that may be unfamiliar to newer users of the CHAS or Census data:

-HAMFI – This acronym stands for HUD Area Median Family Income.
+HAMFI – HUD Area Median Family Income.
 This is the median family income calculated by HUD for each jurisdiction, in order to determine Fair Market Rents (FMRs) and income limits for HUD programs.
 HAMFI will not necessarily be the same as other calculations of median incomes (such as a simple Census number), due to a series of adjustments that are made (For full documentation of these adjustments, consult the HUD Income Limit Briefing Materials).
 If you see the terms "area median income" (AMI) or "median family income" (MFI) used in the CHAS, assume it refers to HAMFI.